stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 you need to get every single test to pass.
 This was different compared with GDB and GCC which were a bit more lenient.

-After my first upstreaming attempt which was completey tested on simulators.
+After my first upstreaming attempt which was completely tested on simulators.
 I have moved over to an FPGA environment running Linux on OpenRISC mor1kx debugging over an SSH session.
 To get to where I am now this required: